 #10 Prepare for your next game

-If your launch was mediocre and updates and discounts aren’t making a significant impact on revenue it is time to move on to your next project.
+If your launch was softer than expected and updates and discounts aren’t making a significant impact on revenue it is time to move on to your next project.
 No matter how much you care about your first game you start to reach an opportunity cost where your effort on your current game is taking away from the potential of your next project.

 Please don’t quit even if your first game didn’t sell well.
 You need to build up a reputation and a backlog of games to do well in this industry.
 Unfortunately the vast majority of developers release one game and leave the industry.
 You have come so far and learned so much.
 Your second and third and tenth game will be easier.
-In this GDC talk Put your Name On Your Game they showed a slide that most of all Studios close after releasing just 1 game.
+I used VGinsights to figure out the average number of games released by each studio.
+There is a massive dropoff when it comes to studios releasing more than one game:

 When you create the Steam page for your second (or third or Nth) game, cross promote everyone who liked, bought, wishlisted, reviewed, or commented on your first game.